arhamansari11/Final-Hackathon-SMIT/client/README.md

-# FrontEnd of Dr.Management System
+# FrontEnd of Dr.Management System.